-B.C. sues Alberta over law that would permit cutting off oil and gas shipments | CBC News
+B.C. sues Alberta over legislation that would permit cutting off oil and gas shipments | CBC News

 The statement of claim seeks a declaration that the Preserving Canada's Economic Prosperity Act is unconstitutional and can't be used.

-"The Government of Alberta introduced and supported the Act because it asserts British Columbia is responsible for 'delays' to an expansion of the Trans Mountain Pipeline," the statement reads.
+"The government of Alberta introduced and supported the act because it asserts British Columbia is responsible for 'delays' to an expansion of the Trans Mountain pipeline," the statement reads.

-"Alberta seeks to utilize powers under the Act to punish British Columbia."
+"Alberta seeks to utilize powers under the act to punish British Columbia."

 - Alberta passes bill 'to turn off the taps' to B.C. over pipeline delays